Anchorage to Valdez - Alaska 2005

 Help us name this animal iceberg.

-It varies by the day how close boats can get to the Columbia Glacier.
-These views are from eleven miles away.
+varies by the day how close boats can get to the Columbia Glacier.
+These views

 A large amount of calving since Sunday has clogged the front of the glacier with ice.
 The captain said he would get us in as close as possible.